‘The virus spares no one’: World reacts to Trump’s positive coronavirus test

 After British Prime Minister Johnson’s condition worsened after he was infected with the virus in March, he was moved to an intensive care ward for oxygen treatment.
 His diagnosis triggered questions about Britain’s government succession plan and who would run the country if Johnson, now 56, did not recover.

-When he was discharged from hospital, Johnson thanked health care staff and his nurses, adding that it “could have gone either way” for him.
+When he was discharged from hospital, Johnson thanked health-care staff and his nurses, adding that it “could have gone either way” for him.

 Brazilian President Jair Bolsonaro tested positive for the virus in July.
 The 65-year-old populist leader had often dismissed the severity of the virus, referring to the illness as “a little cold” earlier this year.